LenYx24/nagyhz_1/README.md

-# This is the game I made for my Basics of Programming 1 class.
+# This is the game I developed for my Basics of Programming 1 class.

 It's written in C, I used SDL2 for the graphics and SDL2 helper libraries (SDL_image,gfx,ttf).